 Ask what sections have flashing lights

-Most places know their light displays inside and out and can point to specific areas where the lights are blinking or flashing.
+Most places know their light displays inside and out.
+They can point to specific areas where the lights are blinking or flashing.
 Marking these on a map or with landmarks can help people enjoy the lights, without the flashing lights.

 White vs colors